KrupaliWayal/Sujit_Enterprises/README.md

 - The company’s background and experience
 - The services they provide
--Their years of operation and expertise
+- Their years of operation and expertise
--Contact details like location, phone number, and more
+- Contact details like location, phone number, and more

 This project was built after understanding the real company’s needs and translating them into a digital format to enhance their online presence.